This year’s competition was on the theme of: ‘Heroes for the planet’. Details are available here. We congratulate the winners – posters are below!

 This year’s Summer School will be at Cheltenham College from 29 July to 2 August, directed by Ana Henderson, including a trip to Chedworth Roman Villa.
 Check out the ARLT web site here.
-There is plenty of financial help available if you would like to attend Summer School and if your school is unable to contribute.
+Residential places are fully booked but it is possible to attend as a non-resident – please contact the Summer School Secretary for more details.

-Thanks to Phil Harper for an excellent ARLT Refresher Day at Loughborough Grammar School on 2 March.
+Thanks to Phil Harper for an excellent ARLT Refresher Day at Loughborough Grammar School on 2 March 2019.
 Details available here.
-Next year’s Refresher Day will be held on Saturday 7 March at a London venue tbc.
+Next year’s Refresher Day will be held on Saturday 7 March at the London Oratory School, directed by Jessica Dixon.

 The ARLT online Reading Competition 2019 closed on 22nd February.
 We had an excellent 50 entries from 15 schools.
 Categories are: Junior (Years 8 & 9), Intermediate (Years 10 & 11), Senior (Years 12 & 13).
 Details and recordings of the winning entries are here.
 The competition will run again next year – watch this space!